 Clean and disinfect the bathroom trash can.

-Sweep or vacuum the bathroom floor.
-Wash rugs and replace if needed.
+Wash bathroom rugs and replace if needed.

 Washer/Dryer

-To clean soiled or heavily stained mattresses or foam toppers, mix up eight ounces of hydrogen peroxide, two – three tablespoons baking soda, and two drops of dish soap in a spray bottle.
+To clean soiled or heavily stained mattresses or foam toppers, mix up eight ounces of hydrogen peroxide, two to three tablespoons baking soda, and two drops of dish soap in a spray bottle.
 Spray all over the mattress and heavily on dirty areas.
 Let this sit overnight and dry.
 It’s best to repeat the mixture again the following day.
 Spray again and let it dry throughout the night.
 Once dry, thoroughly vacuum up the dry baking soda, dust, and other particles.

 RVING IS BEING squeaky clean for the camping scene!